zopefoundation/Zope/zope2book/AppendixC.rst

 The `range` and `pow` functions are available and work the same way they do in standard Python; however, they are limited to keep them from generating very large numbers and sequences.
-This limitation helps protect against denial of service attacks.
+This limitation helps to avoid accidental long execution times.

 These functions are available in Python expressions, but not in Python-based
 scripts: